jthf/SingaporeRealEstate/README.md

 ![](/images/Chart_7_Number_of_Properties_Listed_by_Year.jpg)

-* We can posit that new property that are sold are often made from an investment perspective.
+* I posit that new property that are sold are often made from an investment perspective.
 * Due to the certain government measures in place, HDBs are not ideal assets to be traded for investment gains.
 * As such, it is likely that most investment properties are private properties.
 * The graph plotted actually backs the hypothesis: for homes built in the last 5 years, only a very small proportion represents HDBs.